SatoshiNakamotoRoot/SatoshiNakamotoRoot/README.md

 - 🔭 I’m currently working on ...

-Artificial Intelligence, specifically how AI can be used to prevent fraud on the Blockchain by creating digital fingerprints by way of pattern recognition
+Artificial Intelligence, specifically digital fingerprinting using pattern recognition

 How AI can be used to bring the World Wide Web closer to its original vision.
 (Not just a vessel for advertising and porn) ...